jaksonlabs/jakson/book/carbonspec/latest/src/format-specs/data-types.md

 ## Null and Nil
 In carbon, there are two way to express absence of data, `null` and `nil`.
-The first one, `null`, is a mapping of the Json constant `null`, and is used to express non-present data by the user, e.g., by the Json string `"x": null`.
+The first one, `null`, is a mapping of the Json constant `null`, and is used to express non-present data by the user, e.g., by the Json string_buffer `"x": null`.
 In contrast, the second one, `nil` is used to express absence of data that is not only annotated as non-present, but in fact not contained.
 In no cases, the user can express a `nil` with its input, but will receive a `nil` ("not in list") value whenever the user `queries` for non-existing data by a [dot path expression](traversals-queries/path-eval/path-eval.md).